oisinmcl1/TrojanTech/mkdirTemp/readme.txt

 I'm very lazy.

-Both powershell script and command file achieve the same thing.
+Both powershell script and batch file achieve the same thing.

 They ensure its run with admin privileges.